 • BACKGROUND

-Reaping the benefits from the massive volumes of data collected in all sectors to improve population health, inform personalized medicine, and transform biomedical research requires the delicate balance between the benefits and risks of using individual-level data.
+Reaping the benefits from massive volumes of data collected in all sectors to improve population health, inform personalized medicine, and transform biomedical research requires the delicate balance between the benefits and risks of using individual-level data.
 There is a patchwork of US data protection laws that vary depending on the type of data, who is using it, and their intended purpose.
 Differences in these laws challenge big data projects using data from different sources.
+The decisions to permit or restrict data uses are determined by elected officials; therefore, constituent input is critical to finding the right balance between individual privacy and public benefits.

 OBJECTIVE

-This study explores the US publics preferences for how identifiable data is used for
+This study explores the US publics preferences for using identifiable data for different purposes without their consent.

 METHODS